sreejitha/Log-Analysis/readme.md

 ```
 vagrant ssh
 ```
-4> cd into the vagrant folder using
+4> cd into the vagrant using
 ```
 cd /vagrant
 ```

 5> Create a new folder inside the vagrant folder and call it 'news'.

-6> Download the sql data and unzip it into the vagrant folder from [here] (https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+6> Download the sql data and unzip it into the vagrant folder from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 Load the data into the database using
 ```
 psql -d news -f newsdata.sql